vsoch/vsoch.github.io/_posts/2019/2019-10-20-askci-discourse-cluster.md

   <li>The bottom right has questions of the week.</li>
   <li>To the right is network and file transfer</li>
   <li>The top right is getting started.</li>
-  <li>There are some smaller, more specialized clusters, e.g., computational chemistry, environments)
+  <li>There are some smaller, more specialized clusters, e.g., computational chemistry, environments)</li>
 </ol>

 Cool!